Things to do in Melaka with Family

 Open Hours: 9 am-6 pm

-The museum is built as a replica of a Portuguese ship called the Flor de la Mar, a boat that sank off the Strait of Malacca.
+The museum in Malacca is built as a replica of a Portuguese ship called the Flor de la Mar, a boat that sank off the Strait of Malacca.
 The replica ship is an impressive 34 meters high, 36 meters long and 8 meters wide.
 You get to climb aboard the ship and go to each section of the ship.
 The museum itself is built below deck and extends into the lower ground.

 The historical significance of Melaka is due to its location.
 It is halfway between India and China.
 It formed a critical port in the spice trade.